 To book an appointment with Sarah, click here.

 Berthon, P., Lord Ferguson, S., Hannah, D., Parent, M. (2020).
-“Towards a Conceptualization of Secrecy in Marketing,” Journal of Strategic Marketing (forthcoming)
+Towards a Conceptualization of Secrecy in Marketing.
+Journal of Strategic Marketing (forthcoming).

 Lord Ferguson, S., Pitt, C., & Pitt, L. (2020).
-"Using artificial intelligence to examine online patient reviews," Journal of Health Psychology, https://journals.sagepub.com/doi/abs/10.1177/1359105320913954
+Using Artificial Intelligence to Examine Online Patient Reviews.
+Journal of Health Psychology (in press).
+Available online: https://journals.sagepub.com/doi/abs/10.1177/1359105320913954

-Farshid, M., Lord Ferguson, S., Pitt, L., Plangger, K. (2019).
-“People as Products: Exploring Replication and Corroboration in the Dimensions of Theory, Method and Context,” Journal of Business Research, https://www.sciencedirect.com/science/article/abs/pii/S0148296319306708
+Farshid, M., Lord Ferguson, S., Pitt, L., & Plangger, K. (2019).
+People as Products: Exploring Replication and Corroboration in the Dimensions of Theory, Method and Context.
+Journal of Business Research (in press).
+Available online: https://www.sciencedirect.com/science/article/abs/pii/S0148296319306708

-de Regt, A., Montecchi, M. and Lord Ferguson, S. (2019).
-"A false image of health: how fake news and pseudo-facts spread in the health and beauty industry," Journal of Product & Brand Management, https://doi.org/10.1108/JPBM-12-2018-2180
+de Regt, A., Montecchi, M. & Lord Ferguson, S. (2019).
+A false image of health: how fake news and pseudo-facts spread in the health and beauty industry.
+Journal of Product & Brand Management, 29(2), 168-179.

-Heinonen, K., Campbell, C., and Lord Ferguson, S. (2019).
-“Strategies for Creating Value through Individual and Collective Customer Experiences,” Business Horizons, 62(1), 95-104
+Heinonen, K., Campbell, C., & Lord Ferguson, S. (2019).
+Strategies for Creating Value through Individual and Collective Customer Experiences.
+Business Horizons, 62(1), 95-104

-Mills, A., Pitt, C., and Lord Ferguson, S. (2019).
-“Advertising and Brand Management in the Era of Falsehood,” Journal of Advertising Research, 59 (1), 3-8
+Mills, A., Pitt, C., & Lord Ferguson, S. (2019).
+Advertising and Brand Management in the Era of Falsehood.
+Journal of Advertising Research, 59 (1), 3-8

-Robertson, J., Lord Ferguson, S., Eriksson, T., and Näppä, A. (2019).
-“The brand personality dimensions of business-to-business firms: a content analysis of employer reviews on social media,” Journal of Business-to-Business Marketing, 26(2), 109-124.
+Robertson, J., Lord Ferguson, S., Eriksson, T., & Näppä, A. (2019).
+The brand personality dimensions of business-to-business firms: a content analysis of employer reviews on social media.
+Journal of Business-to-Business Marketing, 26(2), 109-124.
 Winner of the 2019 Journal of Business-to-Business Marketing Best Paper Award

-Ferreira, C., Lord Ferguson, S., and Pitt, L. (2019).
-“Entrepreneurial Marketing and Hybrid Entrepreneurship: The Case of JM Reid Bamboo Rods,” Journal of Marketing Management, 35(9-10), 867-885.
+Ferreira, C., Lord Ferguson, S., & Pitt, L. (2019).
+Entrepreneurial Marketing and Hybrid Entrepreneurship: The Case of JM Reid Bamboo Rods.
+Journal of Marketing Management, 35(9-10), 867-885.

-Pitt, L., Lord Ferguson, S., and Berthon, P. (2018).
-"The Transition from Products to Connected Health: Observations and Avenues for Future Research," Academy of Marketing Science Review, 8(3), 233-239
+Pitt, L., Lord Ferguson, S., & Berthon, P. (2018).
+The Transition from Products to Connected Health: Observations and Avenues for Future Research.
+Academy of Marketing Science Review, 8(3), 233-239